yatesco/seafile-docs/deploy/upgrade_with_mysql_or_postgresql.md

 ```

 **Tip:**
-You can create a symbolic link <code>seafile-server-latest</code>, and make it point to your current seafile server folder (Since seafile server 2.1.0, the <code>setup-seafile.sh</code> script will do this for your).
-Then, each time you run a upgrade script, it would update the <code>seafile-server-latest</code> symbolic link to keep it always point to the latest version seafile server folder.
+You can create a symbolic link `seafile-server-latest`, and make it point to your current seafile server folder (Since seafile server 2.1.0, the `setup-seafile.sh` script will do this for your).
+Then, each time you run a upgrade script, it would update the `seafile-server-latest` symbolic link to keep it always point to the latest version seafile server folder.

 In this case, you can write: